SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_gspi/readme.md

 - In example code, firstly the output buffer is filled with some data which is transferred to the slave.
 - Firmware version of API is fetched using \ref sl_si91x_gspi_get_version which includes release version, major version and minor version \ref sl_gspi_version_t.
 - A static function is called to fill the \ref sl_gspi_clock_config_t structure, which is passed in \ref sl_si91x_gspi_configure_clock API to configure the clock.
-- \ref sl_si91x_gspi_init is used to initialize the peripheral, that includes pin configuration and it power up the module.
+- \ref sl_si91x_gspi_init is used to initialize the peripheral, that includes pin configuration and also enables DMA if configured.
 - GSPI instance must be passed in init to get the respective instance handle \ref sl_gspi_instance_t, which is used in other APIs.
 - After initialization \ref sl_si91x_gspi_configure_power_mode is called to set the power mode \ref sl_gspi_power_state_t.
 - All the necessary parameters are configured using \ref sl_si91x_gspi_set_configuration API, it expects a structure with required parameters \ref sl_gspi_control_config_t.